View Document Text

 Effective equity portfolios generally require broad diversification as defined by the spread of correlation

 coefficients of each investment within the portfolio.
-Investments should also be purchased or sold in respect
+Investments should be transacted in respect to the

-coefficient as compared to other investments within the portfolio.
+underlying quality, price-to-fair value ratio, and the correlation coefficient as compared to other investments

-Effective fixed-income portfolios generally require broad diversification as defined by credit quality and
+within the portfolio.
+Effective fixed-income portfolios generally require broad diversification as defined by

-duration.
-Investments should be purchased or sold in respect to a. the potential risk of default, b. the period
+credit quality, issuer, and duration.
+Fixed income should be transacted in respect to the potential risk of

-that the risk may have to be held, and c. the relationship between the investment and all other investments in
+default, the period that the risk may have to be held, and the relationship between the instrument and all

-selection (ETFs, Mutual Funds, Individual Equities, Individual Bonds, etc.), and transaction timing.
+portfolio design, investment selection (ETFs, Mutual Funds, Individual Equities, Individual Bonds, CDs, etc.),

-In providing Discretionary Investment Management services to clients, Sift may transact specific positions to
+and transaction timing.
+In providing discretionary investment services to clients, Sift may transact specific

-increase sector or asset class weightings, and, in certain circumstances, we may employ cash positions as a
+positions to increase sector or asset class weightings, and in certain circumstances, may employ cash positions

-to, harvesting capital gains or losses, business, industry, or sector risk exposure to a specific security or class of
+limited to, harvesting capital gains or losses, business, industry, or sector risk exposure to a specific security or

 generating cash to meet client needs, or any risk deemed unacceptable for a specific client’s risk tolerance.